9yiyi9/Superconductive-low-coded-ML/README.md

 **[Feature Transformation]:**

 Transforms the features from the time domain x(t) to the frequency domain X(w) and stores the real part and imaginary -part of the resulting function X(w) into two columns respectively.
+Depending on the needs, the user can transform any column by applying the selected method.
+The tool will then help the user create and identify the best interaction features.

 - Get dummies: converts nominal categorical values into 0 or 1 numerical values and replaces the original column.